shortbread-tiles/shortbread-docs/basicvt.md

 | bicycle parking      | bicycle\_parking | amenity=bicycle\_parking | name  | polygon  | 14+  |
 | construction site    | construction     | landuse=construction     | name  | polygon  | 14+  |

-## Layer “buildings”
+## Layer "buildings"

 Has polygons for everything with a building tag (not building=no) from zoom 14 on.

-## Layer “addresses”
+## Layer "addresses"

 Has points for everything with an address from zoom 14+.
-Columns “name” for addr:housename, “number” for addr:housenumber.
+Columns "name" for addr:housename, "number" for addr:housenumber.

 # Streets and Transport

-## Layer “streets”
+## Layer "streets"

 ### Streets and Street Names